JustinGOSSES/SurViz_dcjs_googleform/README.md

 - play around with different table looks for sentence responses
 - play around with word charts for small 1-3 word responses
 - add reset button to bring selections based to normal!

+## Code Organization
+- functions that process the data to deal with several issues coming from google forms
+	- questions have spaces in the name, which doesn't work well for key names and ids
+	- certain strings need to be split into array when dealing with checklist answers
+- function that takes out all the questions and puts them in a global variable
+- functions that puts questions into html as headers paired with appropriate charts
+- functions that identify what type of answer
+	- number or string or array?
+	- if string, number of characters in string?
+	- if relatively short string, are there repeated entries in that dimension?
+- functions that create dc.js chart types based on the type of answer
+- functions that add reset button
+- function that writes "about" section at end?